samirmartins/pydaq/docs/get_data_arduino.md

 ```

 After this command, the following screen will show up, where the
+user should select the Arduino option and go to the Get Data tab,
-user is able to define parameters and start to acquire data.
+to be able to define parameters and start to acquire data.

 ![](img/get_data_arduino.png)